ychen-stat-ml/ychen-stat-ml.github.io/_pages/index.md

 I am broadly interested in the general area of **efficient machine learning**, aiming to understand the statistical structures of modern machine learning algorithms and apply these insights to real-world computational challenges.
 I especially focus on <strong>non-parametric models</strong> and neural networks with intensive matrix operations, such as <strong>Transformers</strong> (language models) and graph neural networks (<strong>GNNs</strong>).

+# 🕮 Teaching

+## Spring 24: COMP 7070 Advanced Topics in Artificial Intelligence and Machine Learning

+Overall, this course is an invitation to core machine learning for **AI application research**.
+It aims to familiarize the students with useful concepts in machine learning, and therefore to benefit their own research.

+> Studies related to machine learning is implicitly divided into three genres in this statement: learning theory, core machine learning, and AI application.

+Scribed lecture notes can be found on [this page](/teaching.html).

 # 🔥 News